ThatBallinGuy/SQL-Employee-Tracker/README.md

 # Employee Tracker

 ## Description
-This project uses Express.js and fs.js to read and write to files in order to keep notes.
-The App uses express api calls to get and post the information in a local database as well as fs to read and write that data
+This project uses inquirer and mysql2 to save to a databse of employees.
+The app uses inquirer to promp the user with questions about employees and uses mysql2 to populate a dbeaver database with the employees, roles, and departments.

 ## Table of Contents
 1. [Installation](#installation)